CQCL/pytket-quantinuum/docs/index.md

 Every backend also supports mid-circuit measurements and fast classical feedforward.

-The `process_circuits` method for the QuantinuumBackend accepts the following additional keyword arguments.
+The {py:meth}`~.QuantinuumBackend.process_circuits` method for the QuantinuumBackend accepts the following additional keyword arguments.

 - `postprocess` : boolean flag to allow classical postprocessing.
 - `noisy_simulation` : boolean flag to specify whether the simulator should perform noisy simulation with an error model (default value is `True`).
 - `group` : string identifier of a collection of jobs, can be used for usage tracking.

-For the Quantinuum `Backend`, `process_circuits` returns a `ResultHandle` object containing a `job_id` and a postprocessing ( `ppcirc`) circuit if there is one.
+For {py:class}`~.QuantinuumBackend`, {py:meth}`~.QuantinuumBackend.process_circuits` returns a {py:class}`~pytket.backends.resulthandle.ResultHandle` object containing a `job_id` and a postprocessing ( `ppcirc`) circuit if there is one.

-The `logout()` method clears stored JSON web tokens and the user will have to sign in again to access the Quantinuum API.
+The {py:meth}`~.QuantinuumBackend.logout` method clears stored JSON web tokens and the user will have to sign in again to access the Quantinuum API.

 ## Persistent Authentication Token Storage

 Following a successful login, the refresh token and the ID token, which are required for making further requests, will be saved.
 This means you won't need to re-enter your credentials until these tokens expire.
 By default, these tokens are only stored in memory and will be removed once the Python session ends or if you manually log out.

-For more persistent storage, consider using the `QuantinuumConfigCredentialStorage`.
+For more persistent storage, consider using the {py:class}`~.QuantinuumConfigCredentialStorage`.
 This storage option saves your username and the authentication tokens to the `pytket` configuration file, ensuring they persist beyond the current session.
-To enable this, pass `QuantinuumConfigCredentialStorage` as an argument to `QuantinuumAPI`, which is then provided to `QuantinuumBackend`.
+To enable this, pass {py:class}`~.QuantinuumConfigCredentialStorage` as an argument to {py:class}`~.QuantinuumAPI`, which is then provided to {py:class}`~.QuantinuumBackend`.

 ```{code-cell} ipython3
 ---